wfvining/Meridian/README.md

 $ rebar3 compile
 ```

-This will make compile all of the modules needed for writing a program
+This will compile all of the modules needed for writing a program
 with Meridian and put them in a really annoying place (at some boint
 the build system will be better, and the place will be less
 annoyting).